10 Best Wallpaper Adhesives

 Temperature and humidity affect how wallpaper paste behaves.
 Most manufacturers recommend applying adhesive in rooms kept between 55 and 75 degrees Fahrenheit with moderate humidity.
 High heat can cause the paste to skin over before you position the paper, while cold temperatures can thicken the adhesive and reduce slip.

 If you are using a traditional paste-the-paper method, pay attention to the open time, which is the window between applying the adhesive and hanging the strip.
 Some heavy-duty formulas set quickly, which is great for preventing shrinkage but can increase stress for beginners.
-Slip agents, sometimes sold as peel-and-stick helpers, extend the repositioning window and are useful for align-it-perfect installations.
+Slip agents, sometimes sold as peel-and-stick helpers, extend the repositioning window and are useful for precise alignment on wide panels.

 For porous surfaces such as bare drywall or plaster, a wall size or primer coat is often recommended before the adhesive.
 Sizing seals the wall, prevents the paste from soaking in too quickly, and improves the final bond.
 Some dry-mix products double as both size and adhesive, which can simplify your shopping list.